MiseryCoder/HMHotel/README.md

-HM Hotel PLP a project of the Hotel of our School in Pamantasan ng Lungsod ng Pasig
+HM Hotel PLP a Capstone project of the Hotel of our School in Pamantasan ng Lungsod ng Pasig

+tou can visit the actual site: https://www.hmhotel.net/